binaryphile/docker-pgsql/README.md

     docker pull binaryphile/pgsql:9.3.1

-See the script `run.sh` for usage.
+See the instructions on initializing the database and running the server below.

 # Intro